kjellalmgren/pingservices/pingservices-readme.md

 	tetracon/pingservices       2.14                d9a1ae8eea6a        3 days ago          134 MB
 	alexellis2/visualizer-arm   latest              7ca521114569        2 months ago        416 MB

-To be able to start tetracon/pingservices:2.14 we have to make sure that we have a Docker-compose.yaml file at our cluster manager.
+To be able to start *tetracon/pingservices:2.14* we have to make sure that we have a *Docker-compose.yaml* file at our cluster manager.

 	HypriotOS/arm64: pirate@black-pearl64 in ~
 	$ ls
 	docker-compose.yaml  pingservices

-See the Docker-compose.yaml file bellow, the .yaml file describe wich image, how many replicas and some resource limit posibillities you have.
+See the *Docker-compose.yaml* file bellow, the .yaml file describe wich image, how many replicas and some resource limit posibillities you have.
 It´s also doing some port mapping and restart-policies.

 	$ docker stack deploy -c docker-compose.yaml pingservices --with-registry-auth
 	# Creating network pingservices_webnet
 	# Creating service pingservices_web

-The --with-registry-auth argument to docker is nescessary for docker to be able to instanciate each container somewhere in the cluster.
+The **--with-registry-auth** argument to docker is nescessary for docker to be able to instantiate each container somewhere in the cluster.
 See error section for more description from @thaJeztah.

 ![RPi-Cluster](images/cluster-cli-ping.png)

-If everything working as expcected we should see that pingservices_web is running as 4 services in our cluster.
+If everything working as expcected we should see that **pingservices_web** is running as 4 services in our cluster.
 Feel free to elaborate with the .yaml file to scale up and down the service.
 One thing to consider is that it´s not much of a deal to start more containers per machine that you have cores.
 Of course there will be circumstances, but in general.

 	$ docker service ps pingservices_web
 	ID            NAME                IMAGE                       NODE              DESIRED STATE  CURRENT STATE           ERROR  PORTS